beberlei/wp-pdf.js/README.md

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.txt

+## Fork

+The following changes have been added to this fork:

+- Extract javascript code from PHP shortcode generation, use a reusable jQuery plugin instead
+- Add keyboard support (keyup left and right advance the slides)

 ## Installation

 - Download ZIP file from Github and unzip contents into your wp-contents/plugins/wp-pdfjs directory.